 Toastmasters Way

 We protect the Toastmasters International brand through the image of our clubs.
 When guests visit our clubs, what they see is every bit as much a part of the brand as the Toastmasters International logo.
-In, "Toastmasters Way,” attendees will learn, how to use form and function in their club to reflect a positive image of Toastmasters International.
+In this session attendees will learn how to use form and function in their club to reflect a positive image of Toastmasters International.
 This is key to a quality club experience and to club growth.

-Pathways
+Pathways Decoded

 Our summer Pathways session will give officers the “keys to the secret decoder ring” for unleashing your abilities to successfully orient non-enrolled Pathways members and mentor Levels 1-3.
 As officers, one of your primary responsibilities is ensuring that all new members receive “proper orientation and mentoring” of the educational program (plus we know there are still some ‘resistors’ out there among our existing members too).
 You can even earn an official Pathways Mentor certification for your efforts!
 We’ll also include a tour of the newest “Engaging Humor” Path and, as always, provide Pathways Assistance for any of your Pathways related questions/concerns.